nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 first look to make changes.

-Helpfully, this is exactly what our adjoint method will provide us with—a CFD solution from the 'primal' simulation, and a set of partial derivatives that will tell us what the overall lift sensivity is to a small positional change of every point on the surface mesh.
+Helpfully, this is exactly what our adjoint method will provide us with—a CFD solution from the 'primal' simulation, and a set of partial derivatives that will tell us what the overall lift sensitivity is to a small positional change of every point on the surface mesh.

 This exact process is described in the context of morphing aerostructures in the paper [Fast Sensitivity Analysis for the Design of Morphing Airfoils at Different Frequency Regimes](https://link.springer.com/chapter/10.1007/978-3-030-55594-8_42) by Kramer, Fuchs, Knacke, et. al. For our argument here, we aren't really interested in the frequency component of the problem, so I'll butcher a single case and annotate it with some of the things we might be interested in:

-{{< figure src="/images/blog/05/FastSensitivityAnalysisButchered.png"
+{{<figure src="/images/blog/05/FastSensitivityAnalysisButchered.png"
 title="Lift sensitivity to foil shape change" credit="Adapted from Kramer, Fuchs, Knacke, et. al.">}}